Aim for optimal hydration for your health.

 Think about it.
 You may be able to recall what you ate yesterday, but can you remember what you drank?
 While water is a vital nutrient, the majority of Americans don’t consume the amount their bodies need.
 If you short yourself on H2O, you may notice the results in the gym—dehydration can impair your exercise performance.
-Because our bodies need water to function normally, when you’re dehydrated you may feel tired, have trouble concentrating or wind up eating more than usual since our bodies often misinterpret thirst as hunger.
+Because our bodies need water to function normally, when you’re dehydrated you may feel tired or have trouble concentrating..
 And taken to extremes, dehydration can even have life-threatening consequences as a result.

 While there are countless books devoted to proper nutrition and effective exercise regimes, water is sometimes overlooked as an integral part of any fitness program.
 "Part of the reason is that many people don’t realize water’s importance for good health," says Kristine L. Clark, Ph.D., director of sports nutrition department at Penn State University.
 "People don’t realize that water is one of the six classes of nutrients," Clark says.
 "The average person thinks of water as an insignificant beverage, and it’s very significant.
 It’s like a vitamin or mineral—if you don’t get enough of it, you’re really missing out."